 An example of configuring Loopback in Focusrite Control is given below:

-In the Loopback output tab, select the audio source you wish to loop back into your DAW.
+In the Output Routing tab, find your Loopback Output and select the audio source you wish to loop back into your DAW.

 Create a new audio track.

 Important! - MUTE THE DAW CHANNEL or set the output to No Output.
 If you are routing the output of the channel you are recording back to DAW 1 & 2, a feedback loop will be created, potentially damaging for your speakers, or worse – your ears.

 Check that the Loopback output is not muted in Focusrite Control.

 Set the DAW channel to record enable.

 Now, any audio playing on your computer, e.g., a separate audio replay program or from an Internet browser, will be routed into your DAW ready for recording.
 Hit record in your DAW to capture the audio.